 Silverbell/Brewster Link: This path at the intersection of Silverbell and Brewster roads connections about 6.25 miles of existing safety paths in one of the highly populated areas of the township.
 SPT thanks the property owners, Steve and Laura Benequisto, for allowing the easement on their property and recognizing the need for safe routes for their neighbors.

-COMING SOON!
-Eagle Creek Boardwalk: The 283’ boardwalk along Silverbell Rd., just east of Kern, will connect existing trails around Eagle Creek School to those at Country Creek Subdivision.
-The result will connect about 8.5 miles of continuous trails, including one all the way to Adams Rd.
-Construction is planned for fall of 2016.
+Eagle Creek Boardwalk: The 283’ boardwalk along Silverbell Rd., just east of Kern, connects existing trails around Eagle Creek School to those at Country Creek Subdivision.
+The result connects about 8.5 miles of continuous trails, including one all the way to Adams Rd.

 Addison Oaks to Cranberry Lake Park Connection: A trail connection alone the south side of Romeo Road from Addison Oaks to Cranberry Lake Park was part of Oakland Township’s original 2006 Safety Paths and Trails Master Plan.
 This strategic connection was satisfied beyond expectations with the 2012 completion of the “Connector Trail” in Addison Oaks County park.
 This 2.5 mile network of trails and boardwalks stretches from Lake George Road through Addison oaks east and west units to the Romeo Road crosswalk at Cranberry Lake Park.
 Funded through Oakland County through a Natural Resources Trust Fund Grant, this trail system links the natural and historical resources of three parks; Bald Mountain Recreation Area, Addison Oaks and Cranberry Lake.
 This project exemplifies how strategic partnerships can satisfy the need for trail and park connections.